-Spanish omelets and English breakfasts may be great but nothing helps you kick start your day better than a full blown desi nashta.
-From Punjabi style stuffed paranthas fried in ghee and deliciously spicy kachoris to healthier options like fluffy idlis and uttapams there is something for everybody to choose from.
+Spanish omelettes and English breakfasts may be great but nothing helps you kick start your day better than a full-blown desi nashta.
+From Punjabi style stuffed paranthas fried in ghee and deliciously spicy kachoris to healthier options like fluffy idlis and uttapams, there is something for everybody to choose from.
 Here are our picks for 5 most popular Indian breakfasts’ categories and a ton of recipes in each of them.
-With a list like this you can have a new desi breakfast every day and never get bored!
+With a list like this, you can have a new desi breakfast every day and never get bored!
 Take a look.

 South Indian Break-Feast